 They can only count to 29 and so refer to me “soooo many” or “lots and lots of years.”
 Which I suppose is an accurate take on what the kids call ‘my number’ if not my outlook.
 I mean, in many ways I’m still pretty immature.
 I still think farting is funny.
-I used the word ‘cockwomble’ in a meeting at work yesterday and genuinely laughed out loud at my childish and inappropriate contribution (but accurate, he is a cockwomble).
+I have been known to use the word ‘cockwomble’ in a meeting – a highly laughed inappropriate contribution (but accurate, the guy in question is a cockwomble).

 How things have changed.
 6 years ago – BC (before children), I was that festival goer.
 Tent primed, ten packs of wet wipes packed and nothing more to do than drink for 18 hours a day and try to master using a She Wee (spoiler alert – I didn’t.
 Covered in piss).

 This weekend I will wistfully watch Glastonbury on telly and see friends’

 But aside from being Jelly Clarkson of those glamping gadabouts one of my saddest realisations is that I no longer know who 30% of the performers are.
 Whole genres of artists.
 Hands up, I DONT REALLY KNOW WHAT GRIME IS.
 To me, grime is the weird dirt my kids always seem to have under their nails.
 Not a genre of music.
 I’ve only just got my head around British rap – which is more than I can say for my husband who still refers to Tinchy Stryder as Trudie Styler.
-Hmm, note to self – stop listening to Absolute Radio 90’s and give Radio 1 some airtime….

 It’s an unreasonable amount of panic.
 You know that feeling when you get stuck in an item of clothing in a changing room?
 And realise if you can’t shuffle out, you’re going to have to ask the 15 yr old attendant to help you – whilst your arms are above your head and you have your full boobs/ midriff on show?
 Yeah, that.
-That’s how panicky I get about stupid things like travel panic.
+That’s how panicky I get about stupid things like getting to places on time.

 I cycle to and from the train station and everyday do the mad dash to collect my kids from the nursery we pay £7000 an hour for (slight exaggeration but it’s daylight robbery).
 So I feel this travel panic every day, and my journey home is always made worse by the constant need to pee.
 I blame pregnancy for this.
 I feel like my kids did some mission impossible shit when they were hanging out in my uterus and fitted a band around my bladder making it impossible to hold anything more than a shot of water.
 I also am now unable to jump on a bouncy castle without clenching and have recently discovered there is no graceful way to exit one of those inflated colourful bastards.